-In LoadRunner, the first setting under General category of Runtime settings is ‘Run Logic’.
+In LoadRunner, the first setting under the General category of Runtime settings is ‘Run Logic’.
 Run Logic helps to implement the sequence of action defined in the script.
 Also, run logic gives an option to insert the block which may contain multiple numbers of actions.
-These actions (under ‘Run’) can be iterated multiple numbers of time using ‘Run Logic’ settings only.
+These actions (under ‘Run’) can be iterated multiple numbers of times using ‘Run Logic’ settings only.
 Refer to the below figure to understand what are the options available for developing the run logic of a test.

 Following are the settings available under Runtime Settings -> General -> Run Logic

 The number of iterations instructs VuGen/controller to repeat all of the Actions (under ‘Run’) the specified number of times.
 Refer to the below figure, in which the value of ‘Number of iterations’ is 10.
 Hence all the actions under ‘Run’ will repeat 10 times in VuGen and controller.

 Note: You can also specify the number of iterations under Group Properties.